 Sara vanished from the Jack Benny show in 1954 and her role as a phone operator opposite Bea Benaderet was taken for more than a full year by Shirley Mitchell.
-One might think Berner was too busy with television, but she couldn’t have been busier than Benaderet, who still appeared with Benny while a regular on Burns and Allen.
+One might think Berner was too busy with television with its memory-work and long rehearsals, but she couldn’t have been busier than Benaderet, who still appeared with Benny while a regular on the Burns and Allen TV show.
 Erskine Johnson’s Hollywood column in NEA-subscribing newspapers revealed on June 22, 1955:

 Jack Benny and Sara Berner, the original Mabel, the telephone operator of his shows, patched up the misunderstanding that’s existed between them for the last year and a half.
 She returns to the Benny show in a telefilm rolling this month.What happened?
 Johnson didn’t say.
 And, of course, Benny never would have.
 But there was stuff going on in Sara’s personal life in 1954 that, to jump to conclusions, may have had something to do with it.
 This appeared in newspapers four years later.